dhamaker/UXNotes/accessibility-training.md

 1. List and discuss laws and regulation you encounter in your business.

-2. Activity: Write instructions from the front door to this room without help for a blind visitor.
+2. Write instructions from the front door to this room without help for a blind visitor.

+3. Designing accessible email.
+  * Content
+  * Plain text is accessible
+  * We increase cost by visual Design
+  * We do not factor cost of Accessibility

 ## Key Points
 1. Accessibility is simple